p3r7/blog/_posts/2020-02-22-ai-dungeon-cli.md

 ## Solution #2

-Well, the web app version ([play.aidungeon.io](https://play.aidungeon.io/)) is a web app, so it relies on a backend to do the heavy lifting.
+Well, [play.aidungeon.io](https://play.aidungeon.io/) is a web app...
+So it necessarily relies on a backend to do the heavy lifting.

 So if the API is well designed, it would be super easy to just make a CLI client to it.